 As proposed by the FAI (Fliegerartzliches Institut – Aeromedical Institute), during 1952 the DMP began a series of preliminary tests on a single DH-100 Vampire (J-1064) modified by fitting an anti-g system, in order to assess risks and benefits related to the use of anti-g suits.

-6 US Navy Z-2, one for each pilot assigned to test, were purchased .
+6 US Navy Z-2, one for each pilot assigned to test, purchased .

 The aim of the test was to assess the increase of the crews resistance to accelerations, but at the same time it was feared that the same resistance would bring pilots to exceed the structural limits of the aircraft.

-The results were positive, the Vampire was not bent. :)
+The results were positive, the Vampire not bent. :)

 In order to have a larger evaluation database, between 1953 and 1954, 48 Vampires were fitted with the anti-g installations and assigned to the FlSt. ( Squadrons ) 8 and 9, both planned for their TK (Training course) at Interlaken AFB during the summer.

-A number of USAF G-4-B anti-G suits were purchased and distributed to pilots.
-They were required to fly different flight profiles and to duly report their impressions on appropriate forms.
+A number of USAF G-4-B anti-G suits purchased and distributed to pilots.
+They were required to fly different flight profiles and report their impressions on appropriate forms.